-The City of Charlottesville has created a guide for homeowners, developers and others related to the care and preservation of trees: Best Management Practices for Tree Preservation, Transplanting, and Removal (PDF).
+The City of Charlottesville has created this guide for homeowners, developers and others related to the care and preservation of trees.
 The City also publishes a Standards and Design Manual of specific requirements and specifications for work built in public areas of the City.

 This assessment of public lands was conducted to determine the extent, type, and management options for exotic trees, vines, and other plants that threaten our urban forests and landscapes.
 Invasive plant species management techniques (PDF) for various invasive species are included in the report appendix.
 Take a look at the Charlottesville Vegetative Debris Management Plan (PDF) for more details.

 In addition to the resources on this website and in City parks, the City of Charlottesville helps educate the public in several other important ways:

 The Jefferson Park Avenue (JPA) Utility Friendly Arboretum (PDF) showcases tree species that fit under and above utilities without needing pruning and that do not impact the utilities around them.
 Visit the median along JPA to see trees and learn more about how you can plant similar trees on your property.

 Charlottesville has received Tree City USA Recognition since 2006 and received a "Growth Award" in 2010 for its efforts to further improve its forestry management.